History of cosmetics: 20th century

+In addition, Black women joined the consumer market in America for hair care.
+Due to innovations in technology in the 1940s and 1950s, Black women were given more options in hair straightening techniques.
+In 1954, George E. Johnson started the Johnson Product Company and introduced a safe straightening hair care system that could be purchased in stores and done at home.
+As America shifted into the 1960s and 1970s, the afro became a popular hairstyle and required a new set of beauty demands.
+The afro became a symbol of naturalness, and rose with the "Black is Beautiful Movement," as well as Black nationalism.
+Johnson Product Company created various hair care products to upkeep the Afro look.
+Products like Afro Sheen and Ultra Sheen became popular amongst Black consumers.
+As Black consumerism grew, White owned companies tried to make their way into the Black hair care industry.
+Clairol created products and advertisements that were aimed to support Black hair.

 From 1939 to 1945, during the Second World War, cosmetics were in short supply.
 Petroleum and alcohol, basic ingredients of many cosmetics, were diverted into war supply.
 Ironically, at this time when they were restricted, lipstick, powder, and face cream were most desirable and most experimentation was carried out for the post war period.
 Cosmetic developers realized that the war would result in a phenomenal boom afterwards, so they began preparing.
 Yardley, Elizabeth Arden, Helena Rubinstein, and the French manufacturing company became associated with "quality" after the war because they were the oldest established.
 Pond's had this same appeal in the lower price range.
 Gala cosmetics were one of the first to give its products fantasy names, such as the lipsticks in "lantern red" and "sea coral."

 During the 1960s and 1970s, many women in the western world influenced by feminism decided to go without any cosmetics.
 In 1968 at the feminist Miss America protest, protestors symbolically threw a number of feminine products into a "Freedom Trash Can."
 This included cosmetics, which were among items the protestors called "instruments of female torture" and accouterments of what they perceived to be enforced femininity.